 - "He's acting like a kid because he IS a kid."

-5. Take action.
-Ask yourself: “What is one thing I can do right now (or today) to make this positive outcome more likely?”
-Then
+Ask yourself: “What is one thing I can do today to make this positive outcome more likely?”

 Every time your worry surfaces, repeat these steps.
 Scientists have found that our minds tend to follow certain tracks repeatedly, like